26Gcode/PYI-Installer/README.md

 # PYI-Installer
-A tool to download applications easily
+A tool to download python libraries easily

-You must have pip and pyautogui installed
+You must have pip installed
 # Version
 PYI is currently on v1.1.1 (prefect ones!)